vuestorefront/vue-storefront/packages/core/docs/composition/composables.md

 Composables use the Composition API introduced in Vue 3 but are also made available via plugins in Vue 2.
 If you are not familiar with it, see the [Composition API guide](/composition/composition-api.html).

-## What are composable?
+## What are composables?

 Composables are functions with an **internal state** that changes over time and **methods** that modify this state.
-You cannot directly modify the state but only by calling these methods.
-However, because the state is reactive — thanks to the Compositions API available in Vue applications — you can watch and react to these changes when necessary to update the UI or perform other operations.
+You cannot directly modify the state.
+The only way to change the state is by calling one of the composable's methods.
+However, because the state is reactive — thanks to Vue's Composition API — you can watch and react to these changes when necessary to update the UI or perform other operations.

 This pattern encapsulates the state and business logic and exposes it through easy-to-use methods.